mirror-shades/popaman/README.md

 - Link a package from a local directory:

   ```
-  portman link path/to/package -g
+  popaman link path/to/package -g
   ```

 ### Global Packages

 Global packages are available to all users on the system and can be accessed from any command prompt.
-When a package is installed globally, a `.cmd` file is added to the `portman/bin` directory, which is included in the system PATH.
+When a package is installed globally, a `.cmd` file is added to the `popaman/bin` directory, which is included in the system PATH.

 If a package was not initially installed globally, you can add it to the global list:

 ```
-portman global <package> -a
+popaman global <package> -a
 ```

 Or remove an existing package from the global list, use the global command with the `-r` flag:

 ```
-portman global <package> -r
+popaman global <package> -r

 ```